makerdao/governance-manual/module-index/module-flash-mint-module.md

 ## User Interaction

 The Flash Mint Module conforms to ERC1356.
 Therefore, users can use the reference borrower implementation from the ERC1356 spec.
-It requires the user to have the technical ability to work with Solidity, or access to a UI that is able to execute the desired transaction.
+It requires the user to have the technical ability to work with Solidity, or access to a UI that is able to build and execute the desired transaction.

 ## Considerations